British Antarctic Survey

 The British Antarctic Survey (BAS) is the United Kingdom's national polar research institute.
 It has a dual purpose, to conduct polar science, enabling better understanding of global issues, and to provide an active presence in the Antarctic on behalf of the UK.
 It is part of the Natural Environment Research Council (NERC).
 With over 400 staff, BAS takes an active role in Antarctic affairs, operating five research stations, one ship and five aircraft in both polar regions, as well as addressing key global and regional issues.
 This involves joint research projects with over 40 UK universities and more than 120 national and international collaborations.

 Having taken shape from activities during World War II, it was known as the Falkland Islands Dependencies Survey until 1962.

 History

 Operation Tabarin was a small British expedition in 1943 to establish permanently occupied bases in the Antarctic.
 It was a joint undertaking by the Admiralty and the Colonial Office.
 At the end of the war it was renamed the Falkland Islands Dependencies Survey (FIDS) and full control passed to the Colonial Office.
 At this time there were four stations, three occupied and one unoccupied.
 By the time FIDS was renamed the British Antarctic Survey in 1962, 19 stations and three refuges had been established.

-In 2012 the parent body, NERC, proposed merging the BAS with another NERC institute, National Oceanography Centre in Southampton.
+In 2012 the parent body, Natural Environment Research Council (NERC), proposed merging the BAS with another NERC institute, National Oceanography Centre in Southampton.
 This proved controversial, and after the House of Commons Science and Technology Committee opposed the move the plan was dropped.
 Since April 2018 NERC has been part of UK Research and Innovation.